Most Popular Tetra Fish Types to Aquarists

 1. Get a large tank

-Although neon tetras are in small sizes, they are community fish and like living with their kind, with a school of six at least.
+Although neon tetras are small size, they are community fish and like living with their kind, with a school of six at least.
 Accordingly, providing a large tank is necessary.
-Then your neon tetras can swim around the tank and feels comfortable.
+Then your neon tetras can swim around the tank and feel comfortable.
 By the way, a 20-30 gallon tank is one great choice.

 2. Keep great water parameters

 Consequently, it is recommended to add an air pump.
-It will make sense in agitating the water’s surface and then the oxygen can enter the water.
+It will make sense to agitate the water’s surface and then the oxygen can enter the water.
 Moreover, the ideal water parameters are listed next.

 • Water temperature: 69-81℉